xd009642/tarpaulin/README.md

 [![Docker](https://img.shields.io/docker/automated/xd009642/tarpaulin.svg)](https://hub.docker.com/r/xd009642/tarpaulin/)
 [![Developers Wiki](https://img.shields.io/badge/development-wiki-yellowgreen.svg)](https://github.com/xd009642/tarpaulin/wiki/Developers)

-Tarpaulin is designed to be a code coverage reporting tool for the Cargo build system, named for a waterproof cloth used to cover cargo on a ship.
-Currently, tarpaulin provides working line coverage but is still in the early development stage and therefore may contain some bugs.
-A lot of work has been done to get it working on some example projects and smaller crates so please report anything you find that's wrong.
+Tarpaulin is a code coverage reporting tool for the Cargo build system, named for a waterproof cloth used to cover cargo on a ship.
+Currently, tarpaulin provides working line coverage and while fairly reliable may still contain minor inaccuracies in the results.
+A lot of work has been done to get it working on a wide range of projects, but often unique combinations of packages and build features can cause issues so please report anything you find that's wrong.
 Also, check out our roadmap for planned features.

 **Tarpaulin only supports x86_64 processors running Linux.** This is because